mendix/docs/content/refguide/search-bar.md

 In the first case, we say the widget is connected to an attribute, and in the second case it is connected to an attribute path.

-{{% alert type="warning" %}}

-In Mendix 8.0, an input widget connected to an attribute path must be read-only.
-Studio Pro will check this for you.

-In Mendix 8.1 and above, you can edit attributes presented in input widgets over a path.
+You can edit attributes presented in input widgets over a path.

-{{% /alert %}}

 #### 3.2.2 Comparison